biocore/qiime/doc/scripts/split_libraries.rst

 	**[REQUIRED]**

 	-m, `-`-map
-		name of mapping file.
+		Name of mapping file.
 NOTE: Must contain a header line indicating SampleID in the first column and BarcodeSequence in the second, LinkerPrimerSequence in the third.
 	-f, `-`-fasta
-		names of fasta files, comma-delimited
+		Names of fasta files, comma-delimited

 	**[OPTIONAL]**